-General Guidance for Enclosed Spaces (Updated)
+General Guidance for Enclosed Spaces (Updated 09/21)

 - The College may minimize in-person gatherings and encourage use of video or teleconferencing technology when possible. - o Conferences should be conducted via video or teleconferencing.
 Staff and faculty should use telework and virtual meetings. - o As long as the College needs to reduce in-person gatherings to meet occupancy limits (Attachment E), highest priority will be given to in-person instructional/academic activities.
 Student engagement activities that support student success will be considered for in-person events as long as needs for instructional activities can be met.
-Both will be prioritized above general extracurricular activities, which may continue in a hybrid or fully virtual format. - When videoconferencing or teleconferencing is not preferable or possible, the College may hold gatherings in open, well-ventilated spaces and ensure that individuals maintain adequate physical distance between one another (e.g., leave space between chairs, have individuals sit in alternating chairs). - o All in-person gatherings of ten (10) or more people must be approved by the Coronavirus Campus Coordinator or their designee.
+Both will be prioritized above general extracurricular activities, which may continue in a hybrid or fully virtual format.

+- When videoconferencing or teleconferencing is not preferable or possible, the College may hold gatherings in open, well-ventilated spaces and ensure that individuals maintain adequate physical distance between one another (e.g., leave space between chairs, have individuals sit in alternating chairs). - All in-person gatherings of ten (10) or more people must be approved by the Coronavirus Campus Coordinator or their designee.
 Approval of gatherings will prioritize academic and student engagement activities.
-Approval of gatherings will prioritize academic and student engagement activities. - o The size of gatherings may be limited to comply with current New York State guidelines. - Updated: An acceptable face covering (see Part 2, Section I.A.
-Physical Distancing > Distancing and Masks/Face coverings) will be required for all occupants in indoor common spaces and when gathering. - NEW: Masks are required outdoors in large, congregate settings but are not otherwise required within outdoor campus spaces. - All non-essential amenities and communal areas which promote gathering or are high touch areas (e.g., student lounge, break areas) may remain closed.
-As an alternative, staff, students, and faculty may be encouraged to bring their own water bottles/coffee mugs and snacks. - Students, staff, and faculty should not use other people's personal protective equipment, phones, computer equipment, desks, cubicles, workstations, office, or other personal work tools and equipment. - Campus Facilities will work with individual Departments to identify spaces that pose a challenge (e.g., too small, no ventilation, bottleneck entry) and recommend approaches to addressing use of those spaces.

-• This plan incorporates the use of staggered schedules for employees and classes as an option to promote physical distancing (e.g., breaks, meals, and shift starts/stops). departmental plans should address how these may be used in their area.
+Approval of gatherings will prioritize academic and student engagement activities. - o The size of gatherings may be limited to comply with current New York State guidelines. - An acceptable face covering (see Part 2, Section I.A.
+Physical Distancing > Distancing and Masks/Face coverings) will be required for all occupants in indoor common spaces and when gathering. - Masks are required outdoors in large, congregate settings but are not otherwise required within outdoor campus spaces. - Updated 09/21: Appropriate face masks will be required for all individuals while inside Hostos Community College buildings and outside if physical distancing cannot be maintained.
+The only exceptions are: - o If a fully vaccinated person is alone in an enclosed space such as an office, conference room, or dorm room. - o In a classroom, if a vaccinated professor is teaching a class and is able to keep social distance from everyone else in the class, he or she may choose not to wear a mask.
+Note that this exception applies only to faculty; students are still required to wear masks during classes. - o Briefly while eating or drinking, provided social distancing is maintained. - o These exceptions do not apply to anyone who is not yet fully vaccinated.
+Those individuals MUST wear masks indoors and outdoors at all times while on campus, including in enclosed spaces, except when eating (in which case they MUST maintain strict social distancing from other individuals). - All non-essential amenities and communal areas which promote gathering or are high touch areas (e.g., student lounge, break areas) may remain closed.
+As an alternative, staff, students, and faculty may be encouraged to bring their own water bottles/coffee mugs and snacks. - Students, staff, and faculty should not use other people's personal protective equipment, phones, computer equipment, desks, cubicles, workstations, office, or other personal work tools and equipment. - Campus Facilities will work with individual Departments to identify spaces that pose a challenge (e.g., too small, no ventilation, bottleneck entry) and recommend approaches to addressing use of those spaces. - This plan incorporates the use of staggered schedules for employees and classes as an option to promote physical distancing (e.g., breaks, meals, and shift starts/stops). departmental plans should address how these may be used in their area.